sfwon17/Cardiorespiratory-function-as-a-non-invasive-biomarker-for-Detecting-Seizures-with-AI/README.md

 ## Features
 Features that were considered:
-1. Kurtosis
+1. Statistical properties such as kurtosis and skewness
-2. Skewness
+2. Amplitude-based features
-3. Zero Crossing
+3. Frequency-based features
-4. PSD
+4. Time-Frequency based features
-5. Hjorth parameters
+5. Wavelett-based features
-6. Entropy
+6. PSD
-7. Amplitude
+7. Other features such as zero-crossing, entropy, Hjorth parameters

 ## Metrics
 1. AUC